nanomsg/nng/docs/ref/migrate/nng1.md

 resubmit operations.
 Failure to observe this rule will lead to an infinite loop as any further operations on the object will fail immediately with `NNG_ESTOPPED`.

+## AIO Provider API changes

+The API used for providers for asynchronous I/O operations has changed slightly.

+- The `nng_aio_begin` function is removed.
+However a new [`nng_aio_reset`] function should be called instead, before performing any other operations on an _aio_ object.
+(This simply clears certain fields.)
+- The `nng_aio_defer` function is replaced, with a very [`nng_aio_start`] function.
+However, this function has slightly different semantics.
+It will automatically call the callback if the operation cannot be scheduled.
+- Be aware of the new `NNG_ESTOPPED` error code, for operations on a handle that is being torn down by the consumer.

 ## Transport Specific Functions

 Transports have not needed to be registered for a long time now,